laur33/PDM/README.md

 # PDM
-Jade web front inserting data into mongodb
+Jade web front for inserting data into mongodb

 Once you've got mongod.exe running ensure you have connected to TestDB.